sdondley/ClimateChangeChat/raku/Cool-Raku.md

 "Whatever."
 Together, this expression can be read as "whatever is prime."
 The express returns `True` if "Whatever" is prime or `False` if it isn't.
-If `True`, grep puts the tested number into the Sequence, the list of all the prime numbers, which again, isn't actaully calculated (an impossible task).
+If `True`, grep puts the tested number into the Sequence, the list of all the prime numbers, which again, isn't actually calculated (an impossible task).
 Only the minimum work necessary is done to determine the specific prime number we are looking for out of the theoretical series of all prime numbers that exist.